TwilioDevEd/sms-verification-android-python/README.md

 pip install -r requirements.txt
 ```

 Now we should be all set!
-Run the application using the `npm start` command.
+Run the application using the command.

 ```bash
 python manage.py runserver